-One of the core features of Ambassador is the decentralization of configuration, allowing operations and development teams to independently control Ambassador, as well as individual application development teams to minimise collaboration when configuring independently deployable services.
+One of the core features of Ambassador Edge Stack is the decentralization of configuration, allowing operations and development teams to independently control Ambassador Edge Stack, as well as individual application development teams to minimize collaboration when configuring independently deployable services.
 This same approach applies to rate limiting configuration.

-The Ambassador rate limiting configuration allows centralised operations teams to define and implement global rate limiting and load shedding policies to protect the system, while still allowing individual application teams to define rate limiting policies that enforce business rules, for example, around paying and non-paying customers (perhaps implementing the so called “freemium” model).
+The Ambassador Edge Stack rate limiting configuration allows centralized operations teams to define and implement global rate limiting and load shedding policies to protect the system, while still allowing individual application teams to define rate limiting policies that enforce business rules, for example, around paying and non-paying customers (perhaps implementing the so-called “freemium” model).
 See Advanced Rate Limiting documentation for examples.

 Modern applications and APIs can experience floods of traffic over a short time period (e.g. from achieving a HackerNews front page link), and increasingly bad actors and cyber criminals are targeting public-facing services.

 By implementing rate limiting and load shedding capabilities at the edge, a large amount of scenarios that are bad for business can be mitigated.
 These capabilities also make the life of the operations and development team that much easier, as the need to constantly firefight ingress traffic is reduced.